PDF417/pdf417-phonegap/README.md

     + **frontFace** - *Boolean* - to use front facing camera.
 Note that front facing cameras do not have autofocus support, so it will not be possible to scan denser and smaller codes.

-+ Both license parameters must be provided (for **iOS** and **Android**) even if you do not plan to run the application on both platforms.
++ All license parameters must be provided (for **iOS** and **Android** and **WP8**) even if you do not plan to run the application on both platforms.
 The licenses that you do not have/use must be set to `null`.

 + For obtaining US Driver's license parsing result, see the sample code above, and usdl_keys.js javascript file which contains information about values which you can obtain from scanned USDL.

 ## How to get started

-- [Download](https://github.com/PDF417/pdf417-phonegap/archive/master.zipp) PDF417.mobi PhoneGap SDK, and try the sample app for iOS and Android.
+- [Download](https://github.com/PDF417/pdf417-phonegap/archive/master.zipp) PDF417.mobi PhoneGap SDK, and try the sample app for iOS, Android or Windows Phone 8.0.

 Sample app is generated with a script